Al Barr

 Alexander Barr (born January 21, 1968) is an American musician.
-He has been the lead singer of the Dropkick Murphys since 1998.
+He is best known for his time as the lead singer of the Dropkick Murphys, whom he joined in 1998 and as of 2025, is on hiatus from the band.
 He was also a founder and lead singer for The Bruisers, which he helped form in 1988 in Portsmouth, New Hampshire.
-His first band circa 1984, was called D.V.A.
+His first band, circa 1984, was called D.V.A.
 (Direct Vole Assault).
-He also went on to front 5 Balls of Power, with future members of Scissorfight, The Radicts, L.E.S.
+He also went on to front 5 Balls of Power with future members of Scissorfight, The Radicts, L.E.S.
 Stitches, and US Bombs, before he formed The Bruisers.

-His band the Bruisers had played many shows with Boston's Dropkick Murphys, and when Dropkick lead singer Mike McColgan quit the band in 1998 the Murphys asked Barr to be the new lead singer.
+The Bruisers had played many shows with Boston's Dropkick Murphys, and when lead singer Mike McColgan quit the band in 1998, they asked Barr to be the new lead singer.
 The first album the Dropkick Murphys released with Barr as singer was 1999's The Gang's All Here.
+As of 2024, the band has released nine albums with Barr, with the most recent being 2021's Turn Up That Dial; however, he does make an appearance on the band's 2025 album, For the People.

 Personal life

 Barr is of paternal Scottish descent and maternal German descent.
 He makes German-language remarks to audiences in German-speaking countries.

 In December 2003, Barr and his wife Jessica had their first child, Strummer Barr, who was named after Joe Strummer of The Clash.

-They had their second child, a daughter, December 7th 2008, and their third child and second son on October 10th, 2012.
+They had their second child, a daughter, December 7, 2008, and their third child and second son on October 10, 2012.

-In February 2022 it was announced that Barr was forced to drop off of the Dropkick Murphys' 2022 St. Patrick’s Day Tour and their 2022 summer tour in Europe to take care of his ailing mother, who is battling Lewy Body Dementia.
-Jesse Ahern, Mikey Rivkees of The Rumjacks, and Jen Razavi of The Bombpops will be assisting on vocals for certain songs in place of Barr, with Ken Casey taking over other vocal duties for Barr.
+In February 2022 it was announced that Barr was forced to drop off of the Dropkick Murphys' 2022 St. Patrick's Day Tour and their 2022 summer tour in Europe to take care of his ailing mother, who is battling Lewy Body Dementia.
+Jesse Ahern, Mikey Rivkees of The Rumjacks, and Jen Razavi of The Bombpops assisted on vocals for certain songs in place of Barr, with Ken Casey taking over other vocal duties for Barr.
+As of October 2025, Barr has yet to rejoin the Dropkick Murphys and the band have released two albums in his absence, with Casey now taking over as full-time lead vocalist on the albums and during their live performances.

+In 2023, Barr provided guest vocals on The Defiant song "Where Did Lady Liberty Go?" and on August 31, 2024, Barr made a surprise appearance during The Defiant's set where they were opening for NOFX in Brockton, MA.
+Dropkick Murphys opened for NOFX the following day; however, Barr did not join them for their set.
+In 2025, Barr made a guest appearance on Dropkick Murphys' album For the People on its song "The Vultures Circle High".